Mr-President94/Deep-Learning-Projects/Unsupervised Models/readme.md

 * Understanding the idealogy of Self Organizing Map
 * Implementing concepts like - Winning Node, Dimensionality Reduction, Mean Inter-neuron Distance
 * Interpreting outliers in the SOM
-* nderstanding the need of Normalization
+* Understanding the need of Normalization
 * Interpreting the SOM in detail and making it more interactive by mapping the info from the dataset
 * Inverse mapping, inverse scaling and getting the list of potential fraudsters